Could the baby name Kamala become a new hero name?

 Khan joins forces with Carol Danvers – aka Captain Marvel – and becomes a superhero known as Ms Marvel.

-Since 2014, Ms Marvel has starred in her own, Hugo Award-winning series.
-It’s now headed to Disney+ as a series starring Iman Vellani.
+Since 2014, Ms Marvel has starred in her own, Hugo Award-winning comic book series.
+It became a Disney+ series starring Iman Vellani.
 Kamala Khan is smart, principled, and, yes, heroic.
 It’s easy to imagine parents could be inspired to consider the name accordingly.

 And for one more fan favorite tie-in: there’s a Kamala in an episode of Star Trek: The Next Generation, a brief love interest for Captain Picard.